 No. Transaction Type Exclusion List E&S Due Diligence (incl.
 ESDD Checklist) EIA Review 1.
-Small loans in non-critical sectors $\sqrt{}$ 2.
-Small loans in critical sectors V √ 3.
-Term Finance $\sqrt{}$ $\sqrt{}$ 4.
-Project Finance $\sqrt{}$ $\sqrt{}$ √) 5.
-All short term loans (less than 1 year tenor) V
+Small loans in non-critical sectors \checkmark 2.
+Small loans in critical sectors \checkmark \checkmark 3.
+Term Finance ν 4.
+Project Finance \checkmark \checkmark $\sqrt{}$ 5.
+All short term loans (less than 1 year tenor)

-^{} If the EIA is required by the Nepali law.
+^{}If the EIA is required by the Nepali law.

-6. Applicable Standards
+Applicable Standards

-All proposals (New/Renewal/Rescheduling/Restructuring) for transactions subject to this Guideline will, at a minimum, require screening against the Exclusion List (Annex 4) to ensure that B/FIs do not finance any excluded activities.
+All proposals (New/Renewal/Rescheduling/Restructuring) for transactions subject to this Guideline will, at a minimum, require screening against the Exclusion List (Annex 4) to ensure that BFIs do not finance any excluded activities.

 All national environmental, health, safety and labor regulations and relevant international conventions are applicable to all transactions subject to this Guideline.
 While carrying out E&S due diligence, all required E&S permits, licenses, and monitoring of E&S parameters are to be considered as mandatory compliance requirements for evaluation of a loan application.
-A list of key national E&S regulations, required documentation and permits, and International Labor Organization (ILO) treaties to which Nepal is a signatory is provided as Annex 6.
+A list of key national E&S regulations, required documentation and permits, and International Labor Organization (ILO) treaties to which Nepal is a signatory is provided in Annex 6.

-International frameworks such as ISO 14001 (environmental management), OHSAS 18001 (occupational health and safety management), SA8000 (socially acceptable work practices) as well as supply chain environmental and social standards imposed by buyers (e.g., Apple, H&M, Ikea, Nike, Starbucks, Walmart) are considered as best practices and indicative of a B/Fl's clients' commitment to sustainable operations.
+International frameworks such as ISO14001 (environmental management), ISO 45001:2018 (used to be OHSAS18001-occupational health and safety management), SA8000 (socially acceptable work practices) as well as supply chain environmental and social standards imposed by buyers (e.g., Apple, H&M, Ikea, Nike, Starbucks, Walmart) are considered as best practices and indicative of a B/FI's clients' commitment to sustainable operations.

-Adherence to IFC Performance Standards will be considered as good practice in case of project financing focused on development of specific assets.
+Adherence to IFC Performance Standards7 will be considered as good practice in case of project financing focused on development of specific assets.

-7. Environmental and Social Management System (ESMS) for B/FIs
+Environmental and Social Management System (ESMS) for BFIs

-A sound ESMS consists of a policy, procedures, tools and internal capacity to identify, appraise, manage and monitor a B/FI's exposure to the E&S risks of its clients' operations.
-The policy includes a statement of the B/FI's commitment to E&S management, while the procedures define the process for identifying, assessing and managing E&S risk of financial transactions, identifies required documentation and records, describes the decision-making process, and the roles and responsibilities of B/FI staff.
-An ESMS helps a B/FI to:
+A sound ESMS consists of a policy, procedures, tools and internal capacity to identify, appraise, manage and monitor a BFI's exposure to the E&S risks of its clients' operations.
+The policy includes a statement of the BFI's commitment to E&S management, while the procedures define the process for identifying, assessing and managing E&S risk of financial transactions, identifies required documentation and records, describes the decision-making process, and the roles and responsibilities of BFIs staff.
+An ESMS helps a BFIs to:

-- Identify environmental and social risk associated with its borrower's operations and understand the potential impact of lending to such borrowers on its portfolio; - Systematically assess and manage those environmental and social risks of the borrower's operation; - Implement the necessary steps within its risk management system and its proper documentation; - Monitor borrower's compliance with national environmental and social regulations and international good practices and standards; - Require borrowers to implement mitigation measures for identified unacceptable environmental and social risks and/or non-compliance with applicable standards; - Identify social and environmental business opportunities; and
+- Identify environmental and social risk associated with its borrower's operations and understand the potential impact of lending to such borrowers on its portfolio; - Systematically assess and manage those environmental and social risks of the borrower's operation; - Implement the necessary steps within its risk management system and its proper documentation;